MonsieurV/py-findpeaks/README.md

 # Contribute

-If you've have found something else or want to improve this overview, feel free to [open a new ticket](https://github.com/MonsieurV/py-findpeaks/issues/new) or submit a PR.
+Feel free to [open a new ticket](https://github.com/MonsieurV/py-findpeaks/issues/new) or submit a PR to improve this overview.

-This has helped you?
-[Let me know!](mailto:yoan@ytotech.com)

-Happy digital processing!
+Happy processing!